-DETACHMENT COMMANDER (18A): The detachment commander is a captain and has full command authority and responsibility for his detachment.
-Schooled in the art of unconventional warfare and in the primary missions ODAs may be required to accomplish, these ofﬁ cers also receive instruction on the capabilities of all the enlisted Special Forces MOS to enable them to properly employ their detachments' assets in peacetime, conﬂ ict or war.
-The detachment commander may also advise an indigenous battalion-size combat force.
+Detachment Commander (18A): The detachment commander is a captain and has full command authority and responsibility for his detachment.
+These officers are schooled in the art of unconventional warfare and in the primary missions ODAs may be required to accomplish.
+They also receive instruction on the capabilities of all the enlisted Special Forces MOS to enable them to employ their detachments' assets in peacetime, conﬂict or war properly.
+The detachment commander may advise an indigenous battalion-size combat force.

-WEAPONS SERGEANT (18B) x 2: The weapons sergeant is an expert in the employment of U.S. and foreign weapons systems, including small arms, mortars, air defense systems and antitank weapons found throughout the world.
-The weapons sergeant also employs conventional and unconventional tactics and techniques as a tactical mission leader, and assists the detachment operations sergeant in the preparation of training and operational plans.
+Weapons sergeant (18B) x 2: The weapons sergeant is an expert in the employment of U.S. and foreign weapons systems, including small arms, mortars, air defense systems and antitank weapons found throughout the world.
+The weapons sergeant also employs conventional and unconventional tactics and techniques as a tactical mission leader, and they assist the detachment operations sergeant in the preparation of training and operational plans.

-MEDICAL SERGEANT (18D): The medical sergeant is well versed in many different areas of human and animal physiology.
-He is a specialist in trauma management, infectious diseases, cardiac life support and surgical procedures.
-He can also perform basic veterinarian medicine.
-Medical sergeants provide emergency, routine, and long-term medical care for their teams and associated allied members and host nation personnel.
-They train, advise, and direct the detachment's routine, emergency and preventive medical care.
-They can also establish ﬁ eld medical facilities to support detachment operations.
+Medical sergeant (18D): The medical sergeant is well-versed in many different areas of human and animal physiology.
+They are a specialist in trauma management, infectious diseases, cardiac life support and surgical procedures.
+They also can perform basic veterinarian medicine.
+Medical sergeants provide emergency, routine and long-term medical care for their teams and associated allied members and host nation personnel.
+They train, advise and direct the detachment's routine, emergency and preventive medical care.
+They also can establish ﬁeld medical facilities to support detachment operations.

-COMMUNICATIONS SERGEANT (18E): The communications sergeant is the ODA's link to the rest of the world.
+Communications sergeant (18E): The communications sergeant is the ODA's link to the rest of the world.
 He is an expert in sending and receiving critical communications to the ODA's command and control elements.
-Communications sergeants are familiar with cryptographic systems, burst outstation systems, antenna theory and radio wave propagation and common radios found throughout the Army.
+Communications sergeants are familiar with cryptographic systems, burst outstation systems, antenna theory, radio wave propagation and common radios found throughout the Army.
 Communications sergeants install, operate and maintain FM, AM, HF, VHR, UHF and SHF communications in voice and burst radio networks.
 They advise the detachment commander on all communications matters.